Cochem: Economy and infrastructure

 The town of Cochem is characterized by winegrowing and tourism, even if their economic importance has been waning over the past few decades.
 Important tourism sites are the Reichsburg Cochem (Cochem Imperial castle), the Freizeitzentrum Cochem (leisure centre) in the outlying centre of Cond, the nearby Wild- und Freizeitpark Klotten ("Klotten Wilderness and Leisure Park") and the Ediger-Eller holiday and golf resort up in the Eifel heights.
 A majority of the inhabitants, though, can now be found employed in other branches of the economy.
 There are fewer than ten full-time winegrowing businesses.

 Transport

 The town lies on the Koblenz–Trier line, which between Cochem and Ediger-Eller runs through the Kaiser-Wilhelm-Tunnel, which from its completion in 1877 until 1887 was Germany's longest tunnel at 4.2 km.
 Calling at the station are Regionalbahn, Regional-Express and InterCity trains, along with one ICE train each morning and evening affording a morning-evening link with Berlin.
 Moreover, there are a few regional buslines.
 The town belongs to the Verkehrsverbund Rhein-Mosel ("Rhine-Moselle Transport Association").
+The nearest airports to the town are Hahn Airport, located 41 km north, Cologne Bonn Airport, located 112 km north, Luxembourg Airport, located 132 km north east and Frankfurt Airport, located 159 km east of Cochem.